 3. Ensure you can take payments

 It’s one thing to take payments with a card machine, but if you’re offering a home delivery service, how will you get paid?
-Tyl enables you to accept payments by link (fees and eligibility criteria apply) – either online or over the phone.
+You could look into other payment solutions, like online or phone payments.
 In addition to taking payments, it’s also important to ensure your staff receive training on managing deliveries, and are equipped with all the tech they need – from tablets to POS terminals.

 4. Create a menu